 How to Make Cottage Cheese Ice Cream (Step-by-Step)

-- Step 1: Combine the cottage cheese, honey, and vanilla in a blender.
+- Step 1: Combine.
+Add the cottage cheese, honey, and vanilla to a blender.

-- Step 3: Pour half of the mixture into a 9-inch loaf pan or glass dish.
+- Step 3: Add mix-ins.
+Pour half the mixture into a 9-inch loaf pan or glass dish.
 Add dollops of half the blueberry preserves, then gently swirl.
 Repeat with the remaining mixture and preserves.

-- Step 4: Cover tightly with plastic wrap, pressing it directly onto the surface to prevent ice crystals from forming.
-Freeze for at least 4 hours, or until fully frozen and scoopable.
+- Step 4: Freeze.
+Cover tightly with plastic wrap, pressing it directly onto the surface to prevent ice crystals.
+Freeze for at least 4 hours, until fully frozen and scoopable.

-- Step 5: Let the ice cream sit at room temperature for 5-10 minutes to soften, then scoop and enjoy.
+- Step 5: Soften and scoop.
+Let it sit at room temperature for 5 to 10 minutes to soften, then scoop and serve.

 Video Tutorial (Step-by-Step)